aman0603/hospital-management/README.md

-# Health Nexus Backend
+# Health Nexus

-Health Nexus Backend is a modern healthcare management system built with React, TypeScript, and TailwindCSS.
+Health Nexus is a modern healthcare management system built with React, TypeScript, and TailwindCSS.
 It provides a user-friendly interface for managing patients, staff, appointments, billing, and more.

 ## Features